 - Performs security tasks, including approving project security programs, managing security staff, monitoring security, ensuring document security, and coordinating final inspections.

 - Performs preconstruction tasks, including performing design reviews and constructability reviews.

 - Performs administrative tasks, including managing the site office, approving budgets, preparing inventories, hiring and managing local employees, preparing reports and files, liaising with local officials and utilities, performing contracting officer duties, ensuring proper inventory control, and performing other site obligations (e.g., tours).

 - Performs commissioning tasks, including coordinating close outs, commissioning of systems, managing the commissioning agent, providing warranty support, ensuring commissioning training, and participating in relocation.

 In Domestic Assignments:

-Some of the essential functions of the job have a physically demanding component.
+Both overseas and domestically, some of the essential functions of the job have a physically demanding component.
 In the execution of the duties and tasks listed above, Construction Engineers may frequently be required to: